stevekm/nextflow-demos/README.md

 - `reporting`: execution of Nextflow pipeline with reporting and config features enabled.

-- `profiles`: usage of 'profiles' to change process execution behavior
+- `profiles-Docker-module`: usage of 'profiles' to change process execution behavior to use Docker or environment modules

 # Usage

 You can use the following commands inside the provided demo subdirs to run the demo pipelines.

 ## Install Nextflow